Personal C++ notes

 };

-Conversion operators allow user-defined type instances to be implicitly converted to other types:
+Conversion operators allow user-defined types to be implicitly converted to other types:

-Conversion operators, when defined, are also used for explicit conversions:
+When defined, conversion operators are also invoked during explicit conversions:

 cout << (int)oOrd;

-Any constructor that can be invoked with a single parameter and is not declared explicit will be used by the compiler to perform implicit conversions from the parameter type to the containing type:
+By default, if a constructor can be invoked with a single parameter, it will be used by the compiler to perform implicit conversions from the parameter type to the constructed type:

 struct tCust {